 It’s been 13 months since our move and, other than adjusting to some small town idiosyncrasies (like things closing at 6 PM and not being open on Sundays), it has been a change that I would strongly encourage people to make if you’re on the fence on whether or not to do something you’ve been debating about … whatever the change, whatever the reason.
 The first thing people we meet say when we tell them we’ve moved here from Toronto is “why on God’s green earth would you do that”? and I get it.
 But, we all have choices to make every single day.
 Life is all about choices — choosing to feel blessed, choosing to feel grateful, choosing to be thankful, choosing to remaining the in status quo or choosing to make the decision that you need something different and to create a more fulfilling life for yourself.
 We tend to seek happiness, when happiness is a choice.
 I consciously chose happiness and went with it.
 I figured “you can always go back home, you have nothing to lose and everything to gain”.
 I thought, what if we fall? but quickly replaced that with what if we fly?

 We’ve settled in well to our little community.
 We’ve met some really great friends.
 For the most part, the folks are friendly.
-We can get anywhere in about 5 minutes (8 if the train rolls through town lol).
+We can get anywhere in about 5 minutes (8 minutes if the train rolls through town).
 We have a much better work-life balance.
-We purchased a 3000 sq ft home for a fraction of the cost, the cost of living is much more reasonable, we volunteer, we go on hikes after work, go to one of the lakes on the weekend, take a lot more trips now than we ever have and … we even spend time doing nothing!
+We purchased a 2500 sq ft home for a fraction of the cost, the cost of living is much more reasonable, we volunteer, we go on hikes after work, go to one of the lakes on the weekend, take a lot more trips now than we ever have and … we even spend time doing nothing!
 Heck, this year alone ..
 I’ve kayaked, snowshoed, cross country skied, and saw a real bear, moose and bison all for the first time and I read 9 books!

 It is possible to have what you what out of life, you just have to be gutsy enough to challenge the status quo and chose to live YOUR best life.